ghfakegh1337/StealthCore/README.md

 ### Status
 - Rusticland Rust (Superiority) - 🟢 Work (2580).
-- Gta5 (Amphetamine) - 🔴 The amph project has been renamed and the cheat is no more.
+- Gta5 (Amidone) - 🔴 When the release is released, I will definitely add.

 ### Authors
 - ghfakegh1337 - Program Developer.